sroycode/zapdos/docs/README.md

 # Project Zapdos

-Search engine for OSM location data, wiki data, products and more.
+Search engine for OSM location data, wiki data and maybe more.

 The steps to compile are in [here](./COMPILE.md).
 After compilation it builds these: